v--/subscribed/readme.md

 There are two modules in the package (both can be imported using `import subscribed`:

-* `subscribed.event` provides a class for creating events, which are basically collections of delegates ("subscribers") that have the same signature.
-Events are called like functions (`opCall`) and return arrays, corresponding to the return values of individual functions:
+* `subscribed.event` provides a struct for creating events, which are basically collections of callables (functions or delegates) ("subscribers") that have the same signature.
+Events are called like functions (via `opCall`) and return arrays, corresponding to the return values of individual functions:
 ```
 import subscribed.event;